phoikoi/boiler/README.md

 If you don't specify the `DATA` argument (the input JSON file, in other words,) `boiler` will default to using `stdin`.
 Similarly, `OUTPUT` will default to `stdout`.

+Specifying `--read-csv` or `--read-tsv` will cause `boiler` to assume that the input data is in those formats, respectively.
+It will also switch to those modes if the data file extension matches (i.e. `.csv` or `.tsv`).

 If you pass a template filename (which must be a Jinja2 template file, of course,) you have the option of using a builtin base template.
 If you're